-Prior to your test, your health care provider might ask you to meet with a genetic counselor to discuss the test.
-Alternatively, your health care provider might provide genetic counseling during your routine prenatal care appointment.
+Before the test, your health care provider might ask you to meet with a genetic counselor.
+Or your health care provider might provide genetic counseling during your routine prenatal care appointment.

 You can eat and drink normally before the test.

 During the quad screen, a member of your health care team takes a sample of blood by inserting a needle into a vein in your arm.
 The blood sample is sent to a lab for analysis.
 You can return to your usual activities immediately.